Psychological Therapy

 We all experience feelings of anxiety, stress and low mood sometimes, but when these feelings linger or start to have a negative impact on your life, relationships or career then it’s important to get some help.

-Dr Jo Coombs has over 17 years’ experience in mental health and relationships, specialising in attachment, systemic and trauma-informed approaches.
-Jo uses a range of evidence-based therapeutic approaches to help her clients make meaningful changes to improve their lives.
+I have many years' experience in mental health and relationships, specialising in attachment, systemic and trauma-informed approaches.
+I use a range of evidence-based therapeutic approaches to help my clients make meaningful changes to improve their lives.

 Everyone Needs A Little Help Sometimes